 What are your favourite Stoke Newington haunts?
 Let us know in the comments.

-The best of Stoke Newington
+The best bits of Stoke Newington

-The best restaurants in Stoke Newington
+Restaurants in Stoke Newington

-Stoke Newington shopping
+Stoke Newington highlights